kelubo/wfbook/云计算/OpenStack/4_Nova/0_Nova.md

    GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'localhost' IDENTIFIED BY 'NOVA_DBPASS';
    GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'%' IDENTIFIED BY 'NOVA_DBPASS';

+   # MySQL 8
+   create user 'nova'@'localhost' IDENTIFIED BY 'NOVA_DBPASS';
+   create user 'nova'@'%' IDENTIFIED BY 'NOVA_DBPASS';

+   GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'localhost' with grant option;
+   GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'%' with grant option;

+   GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'localhost' with grant option;
+   GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'%' with grant option;

+   GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'localhost' with grant option;
+   GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'%' with grant option;

+   flush privileges;
    ```

    用合适的密码代替 `NOVA_DBPASS`。